Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

 In our conversations with charity trustees, it often becomes apparent that some of the more fundamental issues are not being addressed.
 In some cases this will be in relation to the documentation governing the charity itself, in others, it concerns the use of funds and other resources.

 With input from the Commission, we have developed a checklist of 15 questions that trustees should be asking of themselves, their fellow trustees and their charities, which we hope will guide the all-important discussions around these areas.

-If you would like to discuss any of the questions, the answers you arrive at or any other aspect of your charity, please contact one of our charity team.
+If you would like to discuss any of the questions, the answers you arrive at or any other aspect of your charity, please contact our Charities team.